iZastic/vrising-thirdpersoncamera/README.md

 ### Changelog

+- **1.1.3**
+    - Added config options for camera pitch and zoom
+    - Added support for first person view by setting CameraMinZoom to a negative value
 - **1.1.2**
     - Fixed an issue with camera twitching
     - Fixed an issue where look offsets were only applied at 50% value